laraxot/module_user_fila4/docs/traits_complete_guide.md

  *
  * Inspired by Laravel Jetstream but evolved with Laraxot intelligence:
  * - belongsToManyX for auto-discovery
- * - Strict typing for PHPStan Level 9+
+ * - Strict typing for PHPStan level 10+
  * - Runtime validation with Assert
  * - Cross-database support
  * - Explicit pivot models